 Finding Your Unique Role

-If you are in the freeze, there are ways to encourage safety and to come out of dissociation and paralysis: talk and somatic therapy, group support, self-education, and self-compassion are wonderful ways to actively engage in helping yourself work through trauma.
+If you are in the freeze, there are ways to encourage safety and to come out of dissociation and paralysis: talk and somatic therapy, group support, self-education, art-making and self-compassion are wonderful ways to actively engage in helping yourself work through trauma.
 Additionally, coming out to your friends and family about how you feel, if it is safe to do so, can be a very important step.
 Often, even the closest people to us don’t know what we’re going through inside, and with these complex and sensitive issues, they will likely never guess unless we tell them.
 In order to get the full support you need, you must speak up.
-If you need professional support during this time, I invite you to reach out to InterGifted's network of coaches & mentors or to let us help you connect to a knowledgeable therapist.
+If you need professional support during this time, we can help connect you to a knowledgeable therapist.

 About Jennifer Harvey Sallin